tomato42/clinker/README.md

 Compress the contents of xpi folder as a zip file:

     cd xpi/
     zip -r /tmp/clinker.zip *

-Import to Firefox, this will install it as a extension and add an icon to the address bar.
+Import to Firefox, this will install it as an extension and add an icon to the address bar.